 - Additionally, distracted driving caused about 324,000 injuries in 2020.
 (NHTSA)

 - The age group with the highest percentage of fatalities from distracted driving were ages 15-20, representing 7% of the total fatalities.
 (NHTSA)

 In its simplest form, distracted driving includes any kind of activity that takes your attention away from the road when you are behind the wheel.
 While most people associate distracted driving with cell phone use — certainly a significant contributor — distracted driving encompasses numerous behaviors like using your phone, turning around and even eating while driving in some cases.

 Distracted driving types

-- Visual distraction: This is a distraction that causes you to move your eyes away from the road.
-For instance, if you turn to talk to a passenger or look behind you to talk to your children.
+- Visual distractions cause you to move your eyes away from the road, like turning to talk to a passenger or child in the back seat.

-- Cognitive distraction: This refers to when your mind wanders and you are no longer focused on driving, like when you’re preoccupied with strong emotions or too tired to drive.
+- Cognitive distractions happen when your mind wanders and you are no longer focused on driving, like when you’re preoccupied with strong emotions or too tired to drive.

 Distracted driving statistics over time

 While we may think of distracted driving as a newer problem as more technology is available to us in our vehicles, it has occurred for years.

 In April 2006, a study released by the Virginia Tech Transportation Institute and the NHTSA found that almost 80% of crashes and 65% of near-crashes involved some form of driver inattention within three seconds of the event.
 The study goes on to find the most common distraction was phone use, followed by drowsiness.
 Interestingly, the study noted that cell phone use was far less likely to cause the crash versus other distractions.
 Reaching for a moving object increased the risk nine times, whereas talking on the cell phone increased the risk by only 1.3 times.
 This study is one of the first to look at the effects of distracted driving.